 Dating as a Solo Female Traveler

-Dating in different countries can be quite fun and actually less stressful than at home.
+Dating while traveling abroad can be quite fun and actually less stressful than at home.
 You’re likely not planning on making a long-term connection with your date so you can truly be yourself.
-I have never sought out dates through apps such as tinder, although, many people do use them on the road.
+I have never sought out dates through apps such as Tinder, although, many people do use them on the road.
 Just be clear about your intentions before meeting the person.